bitdisaster/electron-windows-secondary-tiles/README.md

 ```

 ## Updating a Secondary Tile
-Updating tiles uses the exact same parameters as creating tiles.
+Updating tiles uses the exact same parameters as creating tiles minus the window handle.
 Just use the counter part methods `RequestUpdate` and `RequestUpdateWithOptions`;

 ### Example 3: